-All violations of law can be classified as infractions, misdemeanors or felonies.
-Minor offenses, such as being ticketed for a broken tail light, are considered infractions and usually only require that you pay a small fine.
-But some traffic violations are considered misdemeanors or even felonies, depending on the severity of the offense.
+All violations of law can be classified as infractions, misdemeanors, or felonies.
+Minor offenses, such as being ticketed for a broken tail light, are considered infractions and usually only require a small fine.
+However, depending on the severity of the offense, some traffic violations are considered misdemeanors or even felonies.

 Factors affecting a DUI charge in Pennsylvania